 - Christmas Decorations – Visiting resorts year-round is free (and probably such common knowledge that I don’t think it’s worth mentioning here…I’m not going to list every drinking fountain in the parks that offers “free water” or every restroom that has “free toilet paper”), but at Christmas it’s something worth mentioning.
 Then, you can take our “Self-Guided Yuletide Tour,” which is a great way to kill a morning before Mickey’s Very Merry Christmas Party (and not waste a day of park admission!) or a replacement for a paid Disney tour.

 - Port Orleans Performers – Most weeks, Yehaa Bob performs at Port Orleans Riverside Wednesday through Saturday.
 He’s fun, family-friendly entertainment.
 Check out his schedule here to make sure he’s performing during your trip.
 Port Orleans French Quarter gets in on the fun, too!
-It’s lesser known, but Elliot Dyson at Disney’s Port Orleans French Quarter Resort sings and plays several instruments as he performs jazz classics Wednesday through Saturday.
 Rix Lounge is another option if you’re looking for a DJ dance scene with no cover.
 Alternatively, if you go late enough or on a slow night, Jellyrolls on the BoardWalk might not be charging cover.
 No kids at these last two, though.

 - Monorail & Boat Rides – Everyone knows that transportation inside Walt Disney World is free (and if you didn’t, you do now!), but the monorail and boat rides are worth pointing out as free entertainment.
-For us, the monorail is a great “attraction, and riding it around the resort loop (and maybe stopping at each of the hotels) is a relaxing and fun activity.
+For us, the monorail is a great “attraction,” and riding it around the resort loop is a relaxing and fun activity.
 Same goes for the many boats on Walt Disney World property.
-If you don’t have park tickets for a day and need something to do, relaxing on the boats or monorail and checking out the hotels sure beats a day at the highly overrated Downtown Disney (which is also free to visit).
+If you don’t have park tickets for a day and need something to do, relaxing on the boats or monorail can’t be beat.

-- Concerts – It seems like the America Gardens Theatre near Epcot’s American Adventure pavilion now has concerts more days than it does not (slight exaggeration).
-There are concerts in the spring, summer, and fall, with mostly cover bands and once-popular non-contemporary groups.
+- Concerts – The America Gardens Theatre near Epcot’s American Adventure pavilion has concerts in the spring, summer, and fall, with mostly cover bands.
 Some of these shows are quite good.
 Then, in the winter, it’s used for the Candlelight Processional Christmas story.
 Check here to see if there is any entertainment available during your trip.
-Note that often people (locals, usually) line up early for these concerts, and if you’re on vacation, it may not be worth your time to do this.
-You can still grab a decent last minute view from the walkway behind the theatre.
-We usually just do this if there’s something we want to see.

 - Animal Viewing – At Disney’s Animal Kingdom Lodge, guests can walk outside and watch the animals.
 There aren’t as many species here as there are in the park, but it’s still cool, and there are knowledgeable Cast Members nearby to tell you about the animals.
 If you’re a hotel guest, there’s a special nighttime viewing available!